Oneflow-Inc/libai/docs/source/tutorials/basics/Train_and_Eval_Command_Line.md

 # Training & Evaluation in Command Line

-LiBai provides multiple arguments for covering a variety of situations.
+LiBai provides multiple arguments covering a variety of situations.

 ## Training